The Neolithic Revolution

 Animistic beliefs (in which many features of the natural environment are imbued with spirits) and ancestor worship were probably common in Neolithic times.
 By the end of the period the polytheistic religions – which differ from animism in having a more restricted pantheon of gods and goddesses, which are not identified with natural phenomena so closely – practiced in ancient Egypt, ancient Mesopotamia and amongst the Indo-European peoples had clearly emerged.

-As with the hunter-gatherers before them, it should be emphasised that the concept of “religion” as a separate element within life and culture would not have been understood by the people of this period.
+As with the hunter-gatherers before them, it should be emphasized that the concept of “religion” as a separate element within life and culture would not have been understood by the people of this period.
 For them, the spiritual dimension infused all activities and all things.

-One of the striking developments of Neolithic times is the appearance of numerous religious centres, easily identifiable in the archaeological record.
+One of the striking developments of Neolithic times is the appearance of numerous religious centers, easily identifiable in the archaeological record.
 Examples have been found all over Eurasia, with megalith (standing stones) sites as far apart as England and Korea.
 The ever larger and more elaborate temple complexes of Mesopotamia became the nuclei around which the earliest cities grew up.

 These early example of monumental architecture reflect the increasing organization of religious life within communities.
-The cult centres were undoubtedly tended by priests, who conducted the public rituals which were the focus of all community life.
+The cult centers were undoubtedly tended by priests, who conducted the public rituals which were the focus of all community life.
 They may well have been the successors to the earlier shamans (who continued to exist in many places), and like them, were the most revered figures in the community.
 Their sphere of activity would have gone well beyond what we consider religious; they would have been judges, arbitrators and probably law-makers.
 In the river valleys of Mesopotamia, Egypt and elsewhere, some of their number would become the scribes and officials in the states that would emerge at the end of the Neolithic; the high priests would become kings.

 Highly-prized items such as pieces of obsidian could travel long distances within the Neolithic world, and extensive trade routes have been identified.
-However, these items were not carried by professional merchants over long distances; rather, the trade was carried out be a series of local exchanges, with communities swapping goods with one another, perhaps as part of their efforst to maintain peaceable relations with one another.
+However, these items were not carried by professional merchants over long distances; rather, the trade was carried out be a series of local exchanges, with communities swapping goods with one another, perhaps as part of their efforts to maintain peaceable relations with one another.
 The nearest the Neolithic world got to specialist traders were the nomadic pastoral groups, some of whom may have used the contacts they made with settled peoples to exchange goods over a wide area.
 This has certainly been the case in more recent times.

 Even then, the great majority of the people lived and worked as their Neolithic ancestors had done, as bronze was too expensive to be used widely in farming.
-It would only be with the spread of iron tools, in the centuries after 1000 BC, that Neolithic practices and lifestyles could at last be superseded.
+It would only be with the spread of iron tools, in the centuries after 1000 BCE, that Neolithic practices and lifestyles could at last be superseded.

 * for example, Y N Harari, in Sapiens: A Brief History